To dispose of an unwanted

-(labeled to hold fuels), seal it and take it to your county household hazardous waste drop-off site.
 Fuels commonly accepted at county household hazardous waste drop-off sites include:

 - Gasoline and gas/oil mixtures